ZenitechSoftware/planning-chess/CONTRIBUTING.md

 ## Code of Conduct

 This project and everyone participating in it is governed by the [Zenitech Code of Conduct](CODE_OF_CONDUCT.md).
 By participating, you are expected to uphold this code.
-Please report unacceptable behavior to [info@zenitech.co.uk](mailto:info@zenitech.co.uk).
+Please report unacceptable behavior to [planningchess@zenitech.co.uk](mailto:planningchess@zenitech.co.uk).

 ## Getting Started